 Photo by Robert Zimmerman

-The Nasher Museum of Art is collaborating with Duke Arts and Duke Health to present an unprecedented outdoor exhibition by Carrie Mae Weems.
+The Nasher Museum of Art collaborated with Duke Arts and Duke Health to present an unprecedented outdoor exhibition, RESIST COVID / TAKE 6!, by Carrie Mae Weems.
 The project emphasizes the disproportionate impact of the deadly virus on the lives of communities of color, through large-scale banners and window clings, posters, street signs, and more.

 For more information on the full RESIST COVID / TAKE 6! exhibition visit here.